Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 })();
 ```

-### requestTransfer(SendICPTsArgs)
+### requestTransfer(RequestTransferParams)

-requestTransfer() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new transfer processed in the Internet Computer [Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview), which takes the parameter `SendICPTsArgs` that is an object of fields:
+requestTransfer() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new transfer processed in the Internet Computer [Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview), which takes the parameter `RequestTransferParams` that is an object of fields:

-SendICPTsArgs:
+RequestTransferParams:

 - to
 - amount (an e8s value)